0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 sudo ufw default allow outgoing
 ````

-Allow specific ports for Secure Shell (SSH) and Partisia:
+Allow specific ports for Secure Shell (SSH) and the ports used by the [flooding network](../pbc-fundamentals/dictionary.md#flooding-network):

 ````bash
 sudo ufw allow your-SSH-port-number